danielendeg/nugetpackageupdate/specs/FHIR/Autoscaling/autoscaling-gen1.md

 *Guidance: This section lists everything the customer gets in the end.
 Is there a new service?
 Templates?
 Samples?
 SDK?*

+It is an improvement to the released service, including some changes to the portal UI.

 ## Feature Dependencies (PM/Dev)

 *Guidance: This section describes both the dependencies this feature has